pyaf/Image-classification-pytorch/logs.md

 9 Jul: weights/9-7_densenet121_fold0_rbg to be trained on npy_rgb with class weights [1, 1.5, 1, 1.5, 1.5] with best threshold on val set being saved with each checkpoint. *The submission.py* needs to be modified accordingly.
 Gotta remove the best_thresshold function from there.

+* weights/9-7_densenet121_fold0_rbg_ext: same as above, trained on npy_rgb of external dataset, the one from previouss competition, was performing poorly on original train set, total_folds=10

+* 10 Jul: weights/10-7_densenet121_fold_rgb: trained with val set sanctity on original dataset, total_folds = 5

+# TODO:

+1. Add kappa optimizer
+2. Insure val set and train set are disjoints, watch-out for duplicates!
+3. Crop images in datapipeline